threefoldtech/info_grid/src/faq/faq.md

 ### Can a farmer opt in for farmerbot but also make exemption for certain nodes to never be shutdown regardless (for v1)?

 We could do that, but as we are in the testing phase right now, it is not a good idea.
-But since The farmer is already able to configure the capacity planning rule: the percentage of how much unused resources he/she wants to be available, this deemed to be unnacessary.
+But since The farmer is already able to configure the capacity planning rule: the percentage of how much unused resources he/she wants to be available, this deemed to be unnecessary.
 Whenever that percentage is reached a new node is powered on.

 ***